decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     reservedStaticEntities: number;
 }): IEntityContainer;

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@module" is not defined in this configuration
-// Warning: (ae-missing-release-tag) "createEthereumProvider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function createEthereumProvider(): {
     send(message: RPCSendableMessage, callback?: ((error: Error | null, result?: any) => void) | undefined): void;